DFE-Digital/get-into-teaching-app/app/views/content/blog/marias-return-to-teaching-story.md

   After more than 10 years outside of the profession, Maria re-entered the classroom in November 2020.
 She describes how and why she returned to teaching.

 keywords:
-  - return to teaching
+  - returning to teaching
   - teacher training advisers

 tags:
-  - return to teaching
+  - returning to teaching
   - teacher training advisers
 ---